realize-engineering/pipebird/README.md

 We believe that creating a data pipeline should be made as simple as pressing a button from a vendor's dashboard.

 Native, customer-facing data pipelines offer a more secure and efficient way for organizations to share data with one another.
 Companies like [Stripe](https://stripe.com/data-pipeline) and [Customer.io](https://customer.io/data-warehouse) have already invested in building out native data sharing features for their customers. **Pipebird is designed to help developers at any company quickly offer the same powerful data sharing features, increasing security and decreasing complexity for their customers.**

+We'd love to work with you to grow Pipebird.
+Feel free to message us in the [Pipebird Slack Community](https://join.slack.com/t/pipebirdcommunity/shared_invite/zt-1emvmxdk6-jBc9qXDDgeLhinJ8ktOgHg).

+You can show some early support by starring this repo 🌟

 ## Open source vs. paid versions